-When you can start hosting again, what’s an easy aperitif/appetizer that you love to whip up?
+What’s an easy aperitif/appetizer that you love to whip up when you’re hosting?

-With warmer weather just around the corner, one of my favorite aperitifs to serve before dinner is an Aperol Spritz!
-But I like to add fresh citrus juices and homemade infused Citrus Spice Bitters (featured in the book) to enhance this refreshing cocktail.
-In Cannabis Drinks, I’ve included a recipe for a Blood Orange Aperol Spritz, but with summer ahead, you can easily swap the blood orange juice for fresh-squeezed pink grapefruit juice with the pulp removed.
+With warmer weather just around the corner, one of my favorite aperitifs is an Aperol Spritz!
+But I like to add fresh citrus juices and homemade infused Citrus Spice Bitters (featured in this book).
+In Cannabis Drinks, I’ve included a recipe for a Blood Orange Aperol Spritz.
+But with summer ahead, you can easily swap the blood orange juice for fresh-squeezed pink grapefruit juice.
+Just remove the pulp.
 Make sure to add a slice of grapefruit to the glass for some extra flavor and aromatics.
-For a food pairing, crostini topped with cured meats, soft cheeses, and seasonal fruits and vegetables is a fantastic match!
+For a food pairing, a crostini topped with cured meats, soft cheeses, and seasonal fruits and vegetables is a fantastic match!

 Favorite type of garnish for infused drinks?

 Most of the time, garnishes will be the first thing your senses will encounter with that first sip.
 So the aromatics of the garnish are important.
 I recommend using visually appealing items that complement the rest of the ingredients in the drink and add a pop of color.
 For this reason, I love using fresh-cut cannabis leaves and seasonal edible flowers.
 Cannabis leaves are also great to use because they visually signal that the drink is infused.
 So there’s no confusion.